 4. Use thermal curtains and draft snakes.

 The use of thermal curtains and draft snakes can stop cold air from reaching the inside of your home.
-Thermal curtains are made of a thicker fabric that helps to keep the warm air in and cold out.
+Thermal curtains are made of thicker fabric that helps to keep warm air in and cold air out.
 A draft snake is a long, tube-shaped object that you place in front of your doors or windows to block drafts.

-An excellent Marvin product to choose when comfort and style are your top priority is Marvin’s Essential Collection Windows.
-These windows have clean lines, versatile looks to fit the style of any home, and are virtually maintenance free.
-They also use strong, durable fiberglass—so you don’t have to worry about the weather following you indoors.
+Your windows are meant to allow light to enter, not the elements.
+With Marvin windows, you can be assured of getting the best value from your windows throughout the year.
+An excellent Marvin product line to choose when comfort and style are your top priorities is Marvin’s Essential Collection Windows.
+These windows feature clean lines and versatile designs that fit the style of any home, and are virtually maintenance-free.
+They also use strong, durable fiberglass, so you don’t have to worry about the weather following you indoors.
+If you want new windows to eliminate drafts and indoor chill, reach out to Windura.
+Whether you’re interested in Marvin’s Essential Collection or unsure what fits your needs, we’re here to help.